top of page

 To learn how, visit NCOSE's page here

-KOSA: S3663 & COPPA: S1628
+KOSA: S1409 & COPPA: S1418

 National Center on Sexual Exploitation Urges Passage of Kids Online Safety Act (KOSA) and Children and Teens’ Online Privacy Protection Act (COPPA)

-WASHINGTON, DC (July 26, 2022) – The National Center on Sexual Exploitation (NCOSE) is calling on Congress to pass the Kids Online Safety Act (S 3663) and Children and Teens’ Online Privacy Protection Act (S 1628), both designed to further protect children online, and which are being marked up by the Senate Commerce Committee on July 27.
+WASHINGTON, DC (2023) – The National Center on Sexual Exploitation (NCOSE) is calling on Congress to pass the Kids Online Safety Act (S 1409) and Children and Teens’ Online Privacy Protection Act (S 1418), both designed to further protect children online, and which are being marked up by the Senate Commerce Committee on May 3rd.

 “The Kids Online Safety Act is an excellent bipartisan bill that creates a ‘default to safety’ standard for online platforms, one of the main safeguards we have been advocating for with tech platforms.
 Tech companies can and should do more to protect its youngest users given the potential for harm and exploitation on these platforms,” said Dawn Hawkins, CEO of the National Center on Sexual Exploitation.